gcallah/BookReviews/mcpherson.md

 McP takes on notable legal theorist Ronald Dworkin's embrace of genetic engineering, in that it treats children as manufactured products from which all defects are to be removed, rather than as gifts to be accepted.

-Chesterton: " there is no sense in not appreciating things; and there is no sense in having more of them if you have less appreciation of them."
+Given the many quotes from G.K.
+Chesterton in this book, McP is clearly an admirer him; here he quotes him on the foolishness of piling up more and more stuff without appreciating what one already has: "there is no sense in not appreciating things; and there is no sense in having more of them if you have less appreciation of them."
 37

-43: Cohen on the need for belonging

-44: suicide and euthanasia
+The ultimate rejection of the accepting-appreciating stance is suicide, and here McP again turns to Chesterton for
+insight:

+"Not only is suicide, a sin, it is the same.
+It is the ultimate and absolute evil.. the refusal to take the oath of loyalty to life.
+The man who kills a man, kills a man.
+The man who kills himself, kills all men; as far as he's concerned, he wipes out the world...

 ## Moral Limits